Compensation for abuse while in foster care

 The system is much more regulated these days.
 Families are more carefully vetted at the outset and ongoing checks and reviews are more vigorous than they were years ago.
 We are now much more aware of the risk of abuse, but when adults are intent on preying on vulnerable children that risk can never be fully eliminated.

 When abuse does occur then the victim is entitled to make a compensation claim and we are here to help them access justice.
 We have a track record of success and you can read all about one of our vicories in this foster care case study.

-A child who suffered abuse while in foster care several decades ago will also still be entitled to claim compensation.
-We deal with ‘historic’ abuse cases relating to events that have occurred may years previously.
+Anyone who suffered abuse while in foster care decades ago will also still be entitled to claim compensation.
+We deal with ‘historic’ abuse cases relating to events that have occurred many years previously.

 Victims are frequently reluctant to come forward, often mistakenly thinking that they were somehow to blame for the abuse that has occurred or simply because they are worried about the impact it will have on the wider family unit.
 But while the courts generally impose strict time limits on people claiming compensation, those rules can be relaxed for victims of abuse, so if there has been delay, do not let that deter you.

 For those who suffer abuse while in foster care it is important to seek legal advice from a specialist lawyer.
 The law regulating the responsibilities owed by local authorities to children in foster care are constantly developing, particularly since an important court decision in 2017.